sbarow/workspacegen/README.md

-# iOS WorkSpace Gen
+# Xcode WorkSpace Gen
-Generate Xcode Workspaces from `project.yml` file.

-Uses [XcodeGen](https://github.com/yonaskolb/XcodeGen) to generate `.xcodeproj` files and then builds a Workspace based on the project dependencies.
+Uses [XcodeGen](https://github.com/yonaskolb/XcodeGen) to generate `.xcodeproj` from `project.yml` files and then builds a Workspace based on the project dependencies.

 ### Usage